YordanGeorgiev/qto/doc/md/features_doc.md

 ### 5.4. select web action
-An http-client could get the contents of ANY table of a database to which the issue-tracker has connectivity to ( ie not only the one configured in the application layer but also other databases in the same postgres instance)  by using the following syntax:
+An http-client could get the contents of ANY table of a database to which the qto has connectivity to ( ie not only the one configured in the application layer but also other databases in the same postgres instance)  by using the following syntax:

     <<web-host>>:<<web-port>>/<<database>>/select/<<table-name>>

 #### 5.4.1. successful execution
-An http-client could get the contents of ANY table of a database to which the issue-tracker has connectivity to by calling the following url:
+An http-client could get the contents of ANY table of a database to which the qto has connectivity to by calling the following url:
 &lt;&lt;web-host&gt;&gt;:&lt;&lt;web-port&gt;&gt;/&lt;&lt;database&gt;&gt;/select/&lt;&lt;table-name&gt;&gt;